WasabiRaptor/polishedcrystal/README.md

 # hey heads up I am very very very victim to feature creep, so while I intend this to be its own game, all of the readmes and such are still the exact same as polished's haha

+Code made for Brass within this project is free to use as long as the source is made open within a reasonable amount of time of release of a project, the Crystal Clear project and anyone associated are not allowed to use any of such code.
+Defer to Polished Crystal's devs for permissions regarding the rest.

 # Pokémon Polished Crystal